 Software engineer qualities to work on #

 Some opine positive attitude and communication skills as must-have qualities of a great software engineer.
 Another post points to curiosity and a love of learning to be essential to be an efficient software engineer.
+You can find a great software engineer in Eastern Europe too if you are looking for one.

 For this post, we are more concerned than just the hard skills needed to prove yourself as a valuable software engineer.
 Let’s proceed to the software engineer qualities you need to work on to set you up for success: